89luca89/distrobox/README.md

-	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: fedora-toolbox-35 --clone/-c:		name of the distrobox container to use as base for a new container this will be useful to either rename an existing distrobox or have ultiple copies of the same environment.
+	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: fedora-toolbox-35 --clone/-c:		name of the distrobox container to use as base for a new container this will be useful to either rename an existing distrobox or have multiple copies of the same environment.
 	--help/-h:		show this message
 	--verbose/-v:		show more verbosity